JanDornbusch/ClojureWebTutorial/tutorial2/Readme.md

 Follow the intallation tutorial at leiningen page.
 Go to command prompt (on Windows `Ctrl+R` enter `cmd` and press `enter` ).
 With `lein help` and you can see mostly all available commands.
 To complete the installation of lein enter `lein self-install` and let it run (you need an active internet connection and allow lein to pass your firewall to download all files and complete installation).

-To test the successfull installation you could start a new repl `lein repl` and start to play with it `(+ 1 1) => 2`.
+To test the successfull installation you could start a new repl `lein repl` and start to play with it `(+ 1 1) => 2` where you only entered `(+ 1 1)`.

 Alternatively you could use boot ([http://boot-clj.com/](http://boot-clj.com/)) to build projects.
 For now I will only show how to use lein.
 Maybe and only if requested or someone contributes it :P I might add the alternatives too.

-In case you run a Lein command and get an error like Line does not know it, it is probably a forgotten line within the `project.clj -> :dependencies or :plugins`.
+In case you run a Lein command and get an error like Line does not recognize it, it is probably a forgotten line within the `project.clj -> :dependencies or :plugins`.

 ## Lighttable
 [Ligth table](http://lighttable.com/) is a really nice project of code editor.
 Even if it is developed a little slow (as nearly all kickstartet projects do) it has some nice ideas behind.
+It seems to be a little dead right now.
+An alternative will follow.

 Emacs users can continue at a later tutorial and stay with their preferred editor as well.